Skip to main content

 • Clean and disinfect surfaces (such as toys, telephones, and door handles) regularly to get kill germs.

 • Encourage your child to cover their mouth with the crook of their elbow when coughing, and to use a tissue when sneezing or blowing their nose.
-This can prevent germs getting onto their hands in the first place.
+This may prevent germs getting onto their hands in the first place reducing the risk of colds and flu in kids.

 • Put used tissues in a bin as soon as possible, to prevent other people coming into contact with them.

 • Stay away from people who are sick.
-Reducing contact can help reduce your risk of catching infectious viruses.
+Reducing contact can help lower your risk of catching infectious viruses.

 When to keep your child home from school